SU_A_08

 [i] How old are they?

-[r] Yes, we all study.
-No one does not go to school.
+[r] Yes, we are all studying.
+No one is not going to school.

-[i] How was your financial situation in your homeland?
+[i] What was your financial situation like in your home country?

-[r] It was good because we were in a tourist area and there were no economic problems.
-Most of the people who lived there had a luxury life because everyone had farms, swimming pools, and restaurants.
+[r] It was good because we lived in a tourist area and there were no economic problems.
+Most of the people who lived there had a luxurious life because everyone had farms, swimming pools and restaurants.
 So our situation was good.
-My father worked in Syria and Lebanon and there everything was fine.
-We did not suffer like other regions.
+My father worked in Syria and Lebanon, and everything was fine there.
+We didn’t suffer like other regions.

-[i] What level did you do at school before you left Syria?
+[i] What level did you reach at school before you left Syria?

 [i] Yes.